 The Argument for Peeling

 Mashed potatoes may be a homegrown dish, but good restaurant chefs can raise it to a star-worthy experience with careful preparation and the addition of different spices, herbs, and fats.
 Most chefs peel the potatoes in pursuit of the fluffiest, creamiest cloud of buttery goodness, and generally agree that starchy potatoes such as russets and Yukon Golds make the best mashed potatoes—but those varieties also tend to have the thickest skins, so if you belong to the skin-on camp, you might want to try a thin-skinned variety.

 The Best Potatoes for Mashing

-Starchy potatoes, with their flaky texture, mash the best and also absorb cream and melted butter, making them the preferred variety for a classic mashed potato side dish.
-You can eat the skin of any potato you choose but the peel on a russet may be tougher to chew.
-If you want the peel in your dish, opt for a Yukon Gold instead, which checks off the high-starch requirement but with a slightly more tender skin.
+Starchy potatoes, with their flaky texture, mash the best and also absorb the cream and melted butter, making them the preferred variety for a classic mashed potato side dish.
+You can eat the skin of any potato you choose, but the peel on a russet may be tougher to chew.
+If you want the peel in your dish, opt for a Yukon Gold instead, which checks off the high-starch requirement but with slightly more tender skin.
 Or combine peeled russets with unpeeled Yukon Golds for the best qualities of both.